spsquared/SPARK_Future-Engineers_2023/README.md

 In addition to the two wide-angle cameras, SPARK G2 has an IMU (inertial measurement unit) for measuring the angle of the vehicle.
 It also has the capability to measure linear acceleration, but we don't use that.
 It communicates over I2C directly with the Jetson Nano.

-SPARK G2 does not use any other sensors to percieve its environment - no LiDAR here!
+SPARK G2 does not use any other sensors to perceive its environment - no LiDAR here!

 ## Wiring Diagram